Springs are one of the key components of products where motion is involved. Springs stores mechanical energy and releases it whenever it is required.

 Types of helical spring

-Helical Spring is further classified into below four types of springs.
+Helical Spring is further classified into four types of springs.

 Compression Spring

 Compression springs are a kind of open-coil helical spring that offers resistance to axial compression load.
-Usually, compression springs are coiled at constant diameter, but variable diameter shape like conical spring is also very widely used.
+Usually, compression springs are coiled at constant diameters, but variable diameter shapes like conical springs are also very widely used.
 Compression springs are used commonly in the following applications.

 Tension Spring